RunzeWang0728/League-of-Legends-Analysis/README.md

 We will separate the data of Xiaohu from other LPL mid laners.
 By comparing the average DPG of different heroes used by Xiaohu on different sides with other LPL mid laners to understand Xiaohu's performance in each game.

-Note: the average DPG of different champion and side data is in the columns called "dpm_per_gpm_avg"
+Note: the average DPG of different champion and side data is in the columns called "dpm_per_gpm_avg".

 Here is the **DPG** for Xiaohu!